nanobox-io/nanobox-engine-ruby/README.md

 This is a generic Ruby engine used to launch [Nanobox](http://nanobox.io) that identifies a ruby project by the presence of a Gemfile in the root of the project.
 The engine will create a web if it finds a config.ru file.
 By default it will use [rackup](http://rack.github.io/) to start the a web server.
 [Thin](http://code.macournoyer.com/thin/), [puma](http://puma.io/), and [unicorn](http://unicorn.bogomips.org/) are also available.

+## App Detection
+To detect a Ruby app, this engine checks for the presence of a Gemfile.

+## Build Process
+- `bundle install`
+- `bundle clean`

+## Important Things to Know
+- The engine will only create a default web service if there is a `config.ru` or an `app.rb` in the root of the application.
+- If a `config.ru` file exists, the engine will launch the app as a rack app (`webserver: rackup`), unless a different [webserver](#webserver) is specified.

 ## Basic Configuration Options

 This engine exposes configuration options through the [Boxfile](http://docs.nanobox.io/boxfile/), a yaml config file used to provision and configure your app's infrastructure when using Nanobox.